DMZ (computing): Architecture

 There are many different ways to design a network with a DMZ.
 Two of the most basic methods are with a single firewall, also known as the three-legged model, and with dual firewalls, also known as back to back.
 These architectures can be expanded to create very complex architectures depending on the network requirements.

 Single firewall

 Diagram of a typical three-legged network model employing a DMZ using a single firewall.

 A single firewall with at least 3 network interfaces can be used to create a network architecture containing a DMZ.
-The external network is formed from the ISP to the firewall on the first network interface, the internal network is formed from the second network interface, and the DMZ is formed from the third network interface.
+The external network is formed from the Internet service provider to the firewall on the first network interface, the internal network is formed from the second network interface, and the DMZ is formed from the third network interface.
 The firewall becomes a single point of failure for the network and must be able to handle all of the traffic going to the DMZ as well as the internal network.

 The zones are usually marked with colors -for example, purple for LAN, green for DMZ, red for Internet (with often another color used for wireless zones).